8pxl/watch/README.md

 In this use case, the program is monitoring a [tech internship repository](https://github.com/SimplifyJobs/Summer2026-Internships) and pushing a notification each time a new listing is posted

-You could also use this to monitor things like price changes, lab postings, etc. (though some use cases will probably require some tinkering to start working, especially with more dynamically rendered sites)
+You could also use this to monitor things like price changes, lab postings, etc. (though some use cases will probably require some tinkering in order to work, especially with more dynamically rendered sites)

 ## Usage:
 Ensure selenium is installed (i used 4.35.0 but older versions should work)